 Continuous improvement is a Lean improvement technique that helps streamline workflows, saving time and money across the enterprise.
 The Kanban approach is based on this principle and therefore encourages the constant search for improvement, on all scales!

-Why use a Kanban Open Source tool
+Why use an Open Source Kanban tool?

 Kanban was created to meet real customer demand, to promote “just in time”, rather than delivering products to the market without meeting a real need.
 It allows teams to change priorities, reorganize or change focus very quickly: to be Agile.
 To optimize all the advantages of this method – and as with any change of process in a company – it is important to be accompanied by the right tools.
 If Kanban does not seem to require a specific tool, it’s easy to see how it could help overcome any limit that might occur in your company.
 The Kanban method is made for teams, but not all teams work the same way; in fact, many teams are distributed in multi-sites.